What Fabrics and Features Should I Look for in a Front Closure Bra Without Underwire?

 What fabric works best for sensitive skin?

-Modal, bamboo, and organic cotton blends feel soft against skin and resist irritation.
+Modal, bamboo derived blends, and organic cotton blends feel soft against the skin and resist irritation.
 These breathable materials also wick moisture away.

 What features prevent the bra from riding up?